YuChen-Allen0325/Senao_Backend/README.md

       "original_url must be a string" original_url is not str type<br>
       "URL too long": original_url is exceed 2048 char<br>
       "Invalid URL": original_url is not a accessible website<br>
-      "Failed to parse: 'www.google.com..tw', label empty or too long": domain name does not conform to the expected format for valid domain names or URLs<br>
+      "Failed to parse: 'original_url', label empty or too long": domain name does not conform to the expected format for valid domain names or URLs<br>
       "HTTPSConnectionPool(host='your_original_url', port=443): Max retries exceeded with url: / (Caused by NameResolutionError(\"<urllib3.connection.HTTPSConnection object at 0x7f3ae34b7bb0>: Failed to resolve 'your_original_url' ([Errno -2] Name or service not known)\"))": the domain name cannot be found or resolved to an IP address.<br><br><br>
 <br>
   **API 2: Redirect Using Short URL**   (using GET method)<br><br>